Compare savings accounts for Irish savers

 These accounts usually offer variable interest rates which can increase or decrease while the account is open.

-At Raisin, you can earn up to 2.12% AER on a demand deposit account.
+At Raisin, you can earn up to 3.10% AER variable on a demand deposit account.
 Find a complete list of top offers from our partner banks.

 A demand deposit account could be ideal if you prefer flexibility and easy access to your savings.
 It may be a good option for short-term savings goals, or if you want to put money away regularly and grow your funds.